Andy4495/Template-Repo/README.md

 - `.gitignore`
   Used to keep git from tracking files that are related to your local development environment but not an integral part of the project implementation.
 My development environment creates `.DS_Store` and `.vscode` files, which I do not want tracked by git.
 Your development environment may have others.
 Github has a large [collection][3] of template `.gitignore` files available.

-Uder the root directory are the following sub-directories:
+Under the root directory are the following sub-directories:

 - `src`
   Contains all the library source and header files.